 In keeping with the necessary theme of hikes that are local and not too adventurous, we took advantage of today’s gorgeous weather to reprise a favorite snow hike to the summit of nearby Mount Ashland.
 The ski area there had gathered a good base despite this year’s drought, but its lodge and lifts had to close early because of the Big V. Fortunately, the area and the forest around it are still open and there is plenty of snow to muck about in.

 To keep things simple, we hiked to the summit mostly on Forest Road (FR) 20 and the service road (with a touch of cross-country) and descended via the ski slopes.
 Although there were a few posthole moments, the snow had consolidated enough to let us do this hike in boots.
 And despite all the ski, snowshoe, and boot tracks we encountered, we only passed four people and saw perhaps six more at a distance while we were hiking.
 The loop from the Sno-Park over Mount Ashland and back is only 4 miles with 1,000 feet of gain, but it’s good exercise at altitude and the views are wonderful.
-It was a nice 3-hour break from the indoors. 🙂RETURN TO FRONT PAGE
+It was a nice 3-hour break from the indoors. 🙂BACK TO HOME PAGE